The five biggest takeaways from GDC

 The ongoing debate over blockchain and NFTs

-While blockchain-related technologies have been present at previous GDCs in limited capacities, 2022 marked the first GDC since “non-fungible token” made it to the forefront of the cultural lexicon.
-Numerous blockchain and crypto booths dotted the expo floor landscape, some of them — like that of Wemix, a global blockchain gaming platform — were as large as booths from Unity and Amazon.
+While blockchain-related technologies have been present at previous GDCs in limited capacities, 2022 marked the first GDC since the term “non-fungible token” made it to the forefront of the cultural lexicon.
+Numerous blockchain and crypto booths dotted the expo floor, some of them — like that of WeMix, a global blockchain gaming platform — were as large as booths from Unity and Amazon.
 Talks, meanwhile, pointed to the tension underlying the topic.
 Some speakers, giving talks like “Blockchain gaming: How good tech empowers players and player communities,” were all aboard the blockchain train and assumed others were in support as well.
-But naysayers were present and plenty at GDC too, with sessions like “Blockchain, NFTs, play-to-earn ... is it real or a farce?”
+But naysayers were present and plenty at GDC too, with sessions like “Blockchain, NFTs, play-to-earn … is it real or a farce?”

-“[There was a lot of] the usual ‘f--- blockchain, NFTs’ sentiment exchanged between devs,” Ysbyrd Games owner Brian Kwek told The Post.
+“[There was a lot of] the usual ‘f--- blockchain, NFTs’ sentiment exchanged between devs,” Ysbryd Games owner Brian Kwek told The Post.
 “Although I did sense some degree of morbid curiosity where some devs I was with seemed to ask the blockchain folks present, ‘You’re still here despite everything?’
 Rather than just plainly tearing them down as tends to happen on social media.”

 One of several issues some developers take with NFTs is their environmental impact.
 There were also several climate-related talks at this year’s show.
-One, hosted by researcher and consultant Dr. Benjamin Abraham, was not well attended.
+One, hosted by researcher and consultant Benjamin Abraham, was not well attended.
 “I was hoping this session would be packed like the NFT ones,” he said during his talk about practical, research-based solutions the industry can apply in the face of the climate crisis.

 Even some in the crypto world remain unsatisfied by this status quo on the environmental front.